osks/ctenv/README.md

   the same path as the host directory.

-  Subpaths of the _project directory_ will be mounted relative to the _project container path_.
-This is mainly useful when a specific _Workspace_ has been specified, as it allows one to easily mount a subset of the paths of the project and have them all be mounted at the same paths under the _project container path_ as if the entire _project directory_ was mounted.
+  Subpaths of the _project directory_ will be mounted relative to the _project mount_.
+This is mainly useful when a specific _Workspace_ has been specified, as it allows one to easily mount a subset of the paths of the project and have them all be mounted at the same paths under the _project mount_ as if the entire _project directory_ was mounted.
 Example: If CWD is `/project` and ctenv is run with `-p .:/repo -w ./foo`, then specifying `-v ./bar` will mount `/project/bar` at `/repo/bar` (and `/project/foo` at